Coomooroo, South Australia: History

-The locality is named after the hundred, which in turn was named by Governor Anthony Musgrave in 1875 after a word for "small food seeds" in an Aboriginal language.
-The area had locally been known as Poverty Corner, but was formally named Coomooroo at the request of the Mount Remarkable council.
+The locality derives its name from the Hundred of Coomooroo, which Governor Anthony Musgrave named in 1875 after a word meaning "small food seeds" in an unknown Aboriginal language.
+While the area was informally known as Poverty Corner, it was formally named Coomooroo at the request of the District Council of Mount Remarkable.
+In 1882, newly-opened Hundreds, including portions of the Hundred of Coomooroo, were put up for sale.